Next: Reviewing the Work of Others, Previous: Making Decisions, Up: Contributing [Contents][Index]

 Everyone can contribute to Guix without having commit access (see Submitting Patches).
 However, for frequent contributors, having write access to the repository can be convenient.
 As a rule of thumb, a contributor should have accumulated fifty (50) reviewed commits to be considered as a committer and have sustained their activity in the project for at least 6 months.
 This ensures enough interactions with the contributor, which is essential for mentoring and assessing whether they are ready to become a committer.
 Commit access should not be thought of as a “badge of honor” but rather as a responsibility a contributor is willing to take to help the project.

 Committers are in a position where they enact technical decisions.
 Such decisions must be made by actively building consensus among interested parties and stakeholders.
-Making Decisions, for more on that.
+See Making Decisions, for more on that.

 The following sections explain how to get commit access, how to be ready to push commits, and the policies and community expectations for commits pushed upstream.